JohnPCarvalho/100-days-of-code/r1-log.md

 ### R1D8
 Studied a little bit more of OOP and a bit of Ruby story.
 Also checked some cool Ruby open source projects that I may contribute in the future!

+### R1D9
+I'm a little bit sick.
+Revised OOP concepts for half an hour and now I'm going to rest.
+Hope to be better tomorrow.